-- Exploring a new application (Scratch)
+- Explore a new application (Scratch)

-- Creating an animation.
+- Create an animation.

-- Using characters as buttons.
+- Use characters as buttons.

-- Following an algorithm.
+- Follow an algorithm.

-- Planning and using coding to create an algorithm.
+- Plan and use coding to create an algorithm.

-- Decomposing a game to predict the algorithms that are used. - Understanding that computers can use algorithms to make predictions (machine learning). - Understanding what debugging is.
+- Decompose a game to predict the algorithms that are used.

+- Understand that computers can use algorithms to make predictions (machine learning).

+- Understand what debugging is.